kevinmutwiri/soft-skills/week4/meditation.md

 meditation can help with reducing negativity, stress, and anxiety, while also boosting positivity, focus, concentration, and overall well-being.
 Studies have shown its effectiveness.

 Watch [Meditation Testimonials](https://www.youtube.com/watch?v=WHeyAKUwd-o)

+Apps one can use
+- calm
+- headspace
+- waking up with sam harriss